Paroyer/ModCatalogue/Mods/CubeMod.md

 ## Side Note

 &bull; Be carefull on the Repo link, the latest version shown on the right side is 1.0.
 Actually it's 1.02, check all Release to be sure and even tho it says to use Frognik modloader don't.

+&bull; You can always edit/delete the /setcenter value for each of your char via the modcfg.txt inside the main Cube World folder.

 ## Media
 <!--START_SLIDESHOW-->